 Heart disease can take many forms, and each type of heart disease requires a slightly different type of treatment.
 Getting the right kind of treatment matters, as the therapies you have now could help you to avoid a heart problem in the future.

 At CGH Medical Center, we offer a unique form of testing that can help your doctor to understand your heart.
 It's called nuclear medicine.
 This subspecialty of radiology involves creating images based on the detection of energy emitted from a radioactive substance given either intravenously or by mouth.
-Generally, the radiation level from nuclear medicine is similar to standard x-ray examinations.

 Our caring cardiac and nuclear medicine staff has over 120 years of combined cardiology experience—no other staff in our area comes even close.
 Plus, our department has previously received the No. 1 patient satisfaction ranking among over 250 hospitals across the Midwest.
 In addition to identifying coronary artery disease issues, nuclear medicine can be used to: